Beyond the blur: using experimentally determined point spread functions to improve scanning Kelvin probe imaging: Introduction

 Toward addressing the problem, one can draw inspiration from optical microscopy.
 Like SKPM, optical images suffer from distortions, due to diffraction, optical imperfections, finite pixel sizes \textit{etc.} To correct for these, a practical solution is to image the pattern created by a point-like emitter, \textit{e.g.}~a small fluorescent particle\citep{Cole2011Dec}.
 When this target is significantly smaller than the system resolution, the image rendered is approximately the PSF.

 Here, we show that the approach of experimentally measuring PSFs is not only viable, but effective and straightforwardly implemented in the case of SKPM.
+Compared to KPFM, the larger probes used in SKPM allow scanning significantly larger areas at higher scan rates.
+Consequently, for SKPM it is possible to experimentally measure the PSFs using relatively large calibration targets.
 We restrict ourselves to the situation where the underlying signal is due to differences in material work functions on a planar surface, though in principle our ideas can be extended to other situations (\textit{e.g.}~variations in surface charge).
 We use common clean-room techniques to pattern regions with work function differences, which we image to extract PSFs.
-We find that when utilizing high scan speeds---which are necessary to probe large features---the measured PSFs can differ significantly from those that only account for the electrostatic interactions between the probe and sample.
+We find that when utilizing high scan speeds---which are necessary to probe large and/or time dependent features---the measured PSFs can differ significantly from those that only account for the electrostatic interactions between the probe and sample.
 We show that this is due to incorporation of temporal information into the PSF---an issue that would be difficult to account for analytically/computationally, but that is solved relatively easily in experiment.

+By simply measuring the PSF, we gain insight into the effect of measurement speed, feedback parameters, and probe geometry that would be difficult to predict or characterise independently.
 Our results outline a practical and easily implemented approach toward getting quantitative information out of SKPM.